redstonerodent/continuousEngine/README.md

 This opens the game saved by `continuous-battlecode run`.
 To step through it, repeatedly press `redo` (default `x`).

 Note that `file` should include `saves/`, if run from the same directory as `continuous-battlecode run`.

+### To see or modify key bindings

+After running some game at least once, open `config` (which is by default a copy of `config.default`).
+Edit the lines of keys you want to change.
+The value should be `pygame`'s name for a key without `K_`; see [https://www.pygame.org/docs/ref/key.html](https://www.pygame.org/docs/ref/key.html) for a list.

+Lines starting with `#` (mostly mouse inputs) are ignored; those settings can't be changed.

 ## Other things